yeralexey/Study/README.md

 "main.py" -  is "work in exact moment" file, so mostly is not informative.

-Check folders, comments in russian mostly.
+Check folders, comments in russian, nearly all.

 "notabene.py" - contains interesting for me examples i wish to keep in mind.